Schedule of Rates and Dues – Effective as of 1 January 2026

 Article 15

-The Master, owner of the vessel or service provider must, without fail, prior to the vessel’s arrival in port, submit a completed form to the port stating the volume and type of waste brought on land.
+The Master, owner of the vessel or service provider must, without fail and prior to the vessel’s arrival in port, submit a completed form to the port stating the volume and type of waste brought on land.

 All vessels to which the provisions of Article 11c of Act No. 33/2004 on Marine and Coastal Antipollution Measures do not apply, shall pay a service provider the cost of receiving and disposing of waste.
-If the port is responsible for receiving and disposing of general waste, a fee must be paid for the service according to this Article for each m3 of waste.
-If the port is responsible for the receipt of hazardous waste or special waste involving greater cost than that of general waste, the party must pay any resulting cost.
+In the event that the port is responsible for receiving and disposing of general waste, a fee must be paid for the service according to this Article for each m³ of waste.
+In the event that the port is responsible for the receipt of hazardous waste or special waste involving greater cost than that of general waste, the party must pay any resulting cost.

 All vessels to which the provisions of Article 11c of Act No. 33/2004 on Marine and Coastal Antipollution Measures apply shall pay as follows for waste disposal:

-b) Waste fee: The fee pursuant to Item a may decrease if the environmental management, design, equipment and operation of a vessel is such that the captain can provide evidence that less waste is generated on board.
-In such case, the fixed fee is ISK 0.25 per GT.
-The minimum fee according to this item is ISK 6,928, and the maximum charge is ISK 38,056.
+b) Waste fee: The fee pursuant to Item a may decrease if the environmental management, design, equipment, and operation of a vessel is such that the captain can provide evidence that less waste is generated on board.
+In such case, the fixed fee is ISK 0.27 per GT.
+The minimum fee according to this item is ISK 7,522, and the maximum charge is ISK 41,318.

 c) Waste fee: Ships and boats that dock more often than four times per calendar year pay in accordance with Item b for their fifth arrival and for arrivals thereafter during the year.